usnistgov/hiperc/phi/README.md

-# GPU code
+# Xeon Phi code

-This directory contains implementations of the diffusion equation for GPUs, with help from the following text:
+This directory contains implementations of the diffusion equation for KNL, with help from the following text:
-> Kirk and Wu. *Programming Massively Parallel Processors: A Hands-On Approach,* 3 Ed.
+> Jeffers, Reinders, and Sodani. *Intel Xeon Phi Processor High Performance Programming: Knights Landing Edition* 2 Ed.
 Morgan Kaufmann.
-New York: 2017.
+New York: 2016.

 ## Work in Progress

- - [ ] OpenACC
- - [ ] CUDA
+ - [ ] Knights Landing

 ## Usage